Quantum algorithms to detect ODMR-active defects for quantum sensing applications: Resource estimation

-Meanwhile the number of Trotter steps $N_\text{Trot}$ is a function of the accuracy of the Trotter simulation, accuracy which directly influences the sharpness of the boundary between the two possible QPE outcomes in~\cref{fig:median_lemma_conceptual}.
-It is estimated as described in \cref{ssec:comm_based_algo_def}, namely by employing an empirical approach based on perturbation theory, evaluating $\epsilon_E \approx \bra{E_{n,S,M}} \hat Y \ket{E_{n,S,M}}$ for a number of trial eigenstates $\ket{E_{n,S,M}}$ for smaller systems that are within reach of simulation, and extrapolating to larger systems.
-With these estimates in hand, the Trotter step $\Delta$ is chosen so as to keep the overall $\epsilon_E$ below a user-specified threshold.
-The number of Trotter steps in that case will grow proportional to $\Delta^{-1} \leq \sqrt{\braket{Y} / \epsilon_{E}}$.
+While $N_{\text{Trot}}(\Delta)$ is a function of the Trotter simulation accuracy, the polynomial degree $d$ dictates the QSP filter failure probability and transition width.
+Both of these parameters directly influence the sharpness of the boundary between the two possible projection outcomes in~\cref{fig:QSP_filter_conceptual}.
+The Trotter error is estimated as described in \cref{ssec:comm_based_algo_def}, namely by employing an empirical approach based on perturbation theory, evaluating $\epsilon_{\text{HS}} \approx \max \bra{E_{n,S,M}} \hat Y \ket{E_{n,S,M}}$ for a number of trial eigenstates $\ket{E_{n,S,M}}$ for smaller systems that are within reach of simulation, and extrapolating to larger systems.
+With these estimates in hand, the Trotter step $h$ is chosen so as to keep the overall $\epsilon_{\text{HS}}$ below a user-specified threshold.
+The number of Trotter steps in that case will grow proportional to $h^{-1} \leq \sqrt{\epsilon_{\text{HS}} / \Delta}$.